-2. Evaluation of a written dissertation proposal - A written research proposal: (details are below) will be turned into GEBS office by May 1st of the candidate's 2nd year in the program; applications that do not follow instructions will be returned without evaluation (if past the date... fail).
+A written research proposal: (details are below) will be turned into GEBS office by May 1st of the candidate's 2nd year in the program; applications that do not follow instructions will be returned without evaluation (if past the date... fail).
 The written proposal will be evaluated by the committee for Significance, Innovation, and Approach for elements that the student can adequately address each area.
 Pass/Fail will not be how 'fundable' the project is, but by how well a candidate addresses these elements for their project.
 The Student's dissertation committee will be the review panel, and thus grade the proposal (using the attached grading rubric).
-The committee member identified and, if needed, call a meeting of the committeeto come to a consensus pass/pass conditional/fail grade.
-A grade of pass or conditional pass is required to continue to Part 3 - Oral exam.
+The committee will submit reviews to GEBS within two weeks, and any major discrepancies between committee member identified and if needed, call a meeting of the committee to come to a consensus pass/pass conditional/fail grade.
+A grade of pass or conditional pass is required to continue to Part 3-Oral exam.